johnusher/ardpifi/README.md

 An arcade push button attaches to GPIO27=  pin 13, and an LED with 330 Ohm series resistor to GPIO22 =  pin 15.

-GPIOTEST.go shows this in action.
+test_GPIO.go shows this in action.

 go get github.com/warthog618/gpiod